 12. Noel, Missouri

 When the weather warms, nothing sounds better than a float trip down a clean river.
-Located in the Ozark Mountains, Missouri’s Elk River is where locals go to enjoy a variety of relaxing water sports.
+Located in the Ozark Mountains, Missouri’s Elk River is where locals enjoy various relaxing water sports.

 Specifically, the tiny city of Noel is the recommended launch point for trips on the river.
-In town, there are numerous places to rent kayaks, rafts, and tubes for a day on the water.
+There are numerous places to rent kayaks, rafts, and tubes for a day on the water in town.

 Many families pack snacks or a picnic to enjoy during a stop along the river’s sandbars.
 Weekends can get extremely busy.
 Therefore, if your schedule allows, consider planning your tube trip on weekdays when it’s less crowded.